 En español | As we approach the end of the Affordable Care Act (ACA)’s third health insurance open enrollment period, it’s a good time to look at how the ACA has affected older Americans.

-The Affordable Care Act (ACA) created an additional set of rules governing Medicaid eligibility.
-These new rules and the traditional rules interact in ways that can significantly affect low-income Medicare beneficiaries.
-States need to understand what's at stake.
+The Affordable Care Act (ACA) created an additional set of rules governing Medicaid eligibility, and these new rules and the traditional rules interact in ways that can significantly affect low-income Medicare beneficiaries.
+Here’s a primer on what’s at stake

 Search AARP Blogs